-In this query, the Employees table can be accessed through an index on the id column, one on the resume column, or a bitmap merge of the two.
-The optimizer estimates the costs of the three plans and picks the cheapest one, which could be to use the index on id and apply the Contains operator on the resulting rows.
-In that case, Oracle would use the functional implementation of Contains() rather than the domain index.
+Here, you can access the Employees table through an index on the id column, one on the resume column, or a bitmap merge of the two.
+The optimizer estimates the costs of the three plans and picks the least expensive variant one, which could be to use the index on id and apply the Contains () operator on the resulting rows.
+In that case,

+Oracle would use the functional implementation of Contains () rather than the domain index.